Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

    ### Code

     * The code in Code Institute's video on the Boutique Ado project was used as the main reference point to set up an e-commerce / online store project using HTML, CSS, JS, Python+Django, PostgreSQL database, Stripe, and AWS S3 as storage.

+     [Stack Overflow](https://stackoverflow.com/) were referenced to get better ideas in order to understand and implement the code.

+     [Bootstrap](https://getbootstrap.com/) were referenced for the bootstrap ideas.

+     [Django](https://docs.djangoproject.com/en/4.1/) was referenced for Django.

    ## Acknowledgements

    * Thanks to my mentor Marcel Mulders for his support and feedback.

-   * Thanks to the tutor support in code institute for their support.
+   * Thanks to the tutor support in code institute and slack community for their support.